Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: A realistic example

 Lastly, we consider a synthetic observation HIV data set, introduced in the \texttt{ipw} package to evaluate IPW-based fitting methods.
 The goal is to evaluate whether a treatment regimen affects survival time.
 The data comprises 1200 individuals, measured for 15 time points, on average.
 There are two baseline covariates, age and sex, as well as a time-varying covariate: the square root of the CD4 cell count, which decreases as HIV progresses.
 In this setting, patients initiate treatment during one of the measured time points, and then continue the treatment until the study concludes or a death occurs.

 We compare the estimate from the orthogonalized Cox regression estimator and the IPW estimator with a Cox marginal model.
-For orthogonalization, we use Cox regression with the two baseline covariates, time-varying covariate, and time-varying treatment.
+For nonlinear regression with residuals, we use Cox regression with the two baseline covariates, time-varying covariate, and time-varying treatment.
 For the MSM, we use a Cox regression model with the two baseline covariates and the time-varying treatment.
 (Recall MSMs never include the time-varying covariate.)
 Both estimates suggest a protective effect, but the results are not statistically significant; using the bootstrap estimate of standard error the z-score for the orthogonalized estimate is -1.37 and that for the IPW estimate is -1.08.
-The basic bootstrap confidence intervals~\citep{davison1997boostrap} at the 90\% level are $(-1.32, .35)$ for the orthogonalized regression estimator and $(-1.82, 1.21)$ for the IPW estimator.
+The basic bootstrap confidence intervals~\citep{davison1997boostrap} at the 90\% level are $(-1.32, .35)$ for the nonlinear regression with residuals estimator and $(-1.82, 1.21)$ for the IPW estimator.
 See Figure~\ref{fig:hiv_bootstrap_fig} for a visualization of the point estimates and bootstrap replicates.
 A careful look at the histogram of bootstrap values indicates one further point of concern about the IPW estimate; the bootstrap values are biased downwards, indicating possible positive bias to the IPW point estimate.
-Nonetheless, the IPW and orthogonalized regression estimates are generally consistent with each other in this example, a good sign given the rather different assumptions underlying the two methods.
+Nonetheless, the IPW and nonlinear regression with residuals estimates are generally consistent with each other in this example, a good sign given the rather different modeling choices underlying the two methods.